Tinea Capitis

 Risk Factors

-Tinea capitis is more common in children 3 to 7 years old.
+Tinea capitis is more common in children 3 to 7 years of age.
 Other things that may raise the risk are:

 • Sharing combs, brushes, or hats